vincentbernat/systemtap-cookbook/README.md

     $ apt-get install linux-headers-3.11.0-13-generic
     $ apt-get install make gcc

 Previous kernels are missing important symbols.
+Ubuntu Precise has a buggy GCC which is not able to handle kernels using `-mfentry` flag.
+You can workaround this by setting `PR15123_ASSUME_MFENTRY` environment variable to 1 with systemtap 2.4.

 Permissions
 -----------